-This pizza crust recipe comes from a combination of recipes and of making adjustments.
+This homemade pizza dough recipe comes from a combination of recipes and of making adjustments.

-I‘ve included directions for making it with a stand mixer or with out a stand mixer.
-I know not everyone has a stand mixer.
+I’ve included directions for making this homemade pizza dough recipe with a stand mixer or without a stand mixer.
+I know not everyone owns a stand mixer.
 It’s a very expensive investment and if you do not bake often there isn’t a reason to own one.

 A stand mixer makes the kneading a little easier.
 But to be honest sometimes I just want to roll back my sleeves and knead the dough by hand.
 So even though I have a very nice Kitchenaid Artisan mixer sometimes I don’t use it.